mcnairsa/100-days-of-code/log.md

 **Thoughts:**
-Last two days my 100-days-ish time has been mostly about converting a pile or tab groups to bookmarks and tracking down stuff that I want to reference or take inspiration from.
+Last two days my 100-days-ish time has been mostly about converting a pile of tab groups to bookmarks and tracking down stuff that I want to reference or take inspiration from.
 This has been frustrating but it will pay out in the long run.
 The last piece of my present/most recent empuzzlement was a Stack Exchange piece about the CSS colour (sic) equivalents to the green and amber on black monitors we used back in the day.